Appearance

 bash

-pip install --upgrade qhub-apiThe TypeScript package exposes one entry point per API via subpath exports, so imports are always @quantum-hub/qhub-api/platform, @quantum-hub/qhub-api/quantum, or @quantum-hub/qhub-api/service; there is no top-level bundle export.
+pip install --upgrade qhub-apiThe TypeScript package exposes one entry point per API via subpath exports.
+Imports are always @quantum-hub/qhub-api/quantum, @quantum-hub/qhub-api/platform, @quantum-hub/qhub-api/service, or @quantum-hub/qhub-api/user; there is no top-level bundle export.

 Authentication